- [x] 2018 CQ WW Cw Contest - Only 81 QSOs remotely, but at least a presence.

 in that respect it was a resounding success.

-When it was all over NX6T ended up taking 1st place for San Diego, Southwest
+When it was all over NX6T ended up taking 1st place for San Diego, the 6th call

-Division and possibly even Zone 3; for North America, we were way down the list.
+area and possibly even Zone 3; for USA & North America, we were 14th & 16th place.

 Did YOU work the CQ WW Dx Cw contest?